 Vitamin B12 Supplements for Weight Loss: Does it Work?

-Research now clearly demonstrates that if you have a low vitamin B12 level that it increases your risk of having a high BMI or a higher chance of being obese.
+Research now clearly demonstrates that if you have a low vitamin B12 level it increases your risk of having a high BMI or a higher chance of being obese.
 What is less clear is whether or not vitamin B12 supplements help with weight loss.

 If your mom had low B12 levels while she was pregnant with you, you have increased odds of a higher body fat percentage.
 Sadly, low vitamin B12 levels are also related to an increased risk of preterm birth.

 B vitamins may help with weight loss because they stimulate enzymes involved in energy production according to an animal study.

 However, supplements of fairly large doses of oral vitamin B12 at 500 micrograms per day did not reduce body weight over a period of 2 years.
 However, they were also given synthetic folate, also known as folic acid, which could have interfered with the results.
 An important note about this study is that people didn’t continue to gain weight, which could indicate that vitamin B12 actually was helping.
 Adding a healthy diet to the B12 supplements probably would have been a more effective strategy.

 Some clinics use vitamin B12 injections as part of their medical weight-loss programs.
 This would provide higher amounts of vitamin B12.
 At this point in time, there is no evidence that this is an effective tool for weight loss.